Michael Bond: Author

 Bond began writing in 1945, when he was stationed with the Army in Cairo, and sold his first short story to the magazine London Opinion.
 He was paid seven guineas and thought that he "wouldn't mind being a writer".
-After he'd produced several plays and short stories, and had become a BBC television cameraman (he worked on Blue Peter for a time), his first book, A Bear Called Paddington, was published by Collins in 1958.
+After he'd produced several plays and short stories and had become a BBC television cameraman (he worked on Blue Peter for a time), his first book, A Bear Called Paddington, was published by Collins in 1958.
 Barbara Ker Wilson had read his draft at one sitting and she then phoned Bond at the number given.
 She was put through to Lime Grove Studios.
 Bond had to tell her that he wasn't supposed to take calls at work.

-This was the start of Bond's series of books recounting the tales of Paddington Bear, a bear from "darkest Peru", whose Aunt Lucy sends him to the United Kingdom, carrying a jar of marmalade.
+This was the start of Bond's series of books recounting the tales of Paddington Bear, a spectacled bear from "darkest Peru", whose Aunt Lucy sends him to the United Kingdom, carrying a jar of marmalade.
 In the first book the Brown family find the bear at Paddington Station, and adopt him, naming the bear after the station.
 By 1965 Bond was able to give up his BBC job to work full time as a writer.

 Paddington's adventures have sold over 35 million books, have been published in nearly 20 countries, in over 40 languages, and have inspired pop bands, race horses, plays, hot air balloons, movies and adaptations for television.
 Bond stated in December 2007 that he did not plan to continue the adventures of Paddington Bear in further volumes, but in April 2014 it was reported that a new book, entitled Love From Paddington, would be published that autumn.
 In Paddington, a 2014 film based on the books, Bond had a credited cameo as the Kindly Gentleman.

 Bond also wrote another series of children's books, telling of the adventures of a guinea pig named Olga da Polga, who was named after the Bond family's pet, as well as the animated BBC television series The Herbs (1968).
 Bond also wrote culinary mystery stories for adults, featuring Monsieur Pamplemousse and his faithful bloodhound Pommes Frites.

 Bond wrote Reflection on the Passing of the Years shortly after his 90th birthday.
 The piece was read by Sir David Attenborough, who also turned 90 in 2016, at the national service of thanksgiving to commemorate Queen Elizabeth II's 90th birthday at St Paul's Cathedral in June 2016.

 On 20 June 2016 StudioCanal acquired the Paddington franchise outright.
 Bond was allowed to keep the publishing rights to his series, which he licensed in April 2017 to HarperCollins for the next six years.